Plasmatronics/The-Wild-Oasis/WildOasisNotes.md

 -U means were pushing upstream

-in our case the line is: git push -u origin main
+in our case the line isgit push -u origin main: git push -u origin main

 Now you can go to github and you will see your files on github